sprestage/tech-octoblog/source/_posts/2013-12-02-my-personal-git-command-reference.markdown

   $ git commit -m "Initial commit"
 </pre>

-Here is a useful short way:
+Here is a useful short way to do both of the above commands at once:
 <pre>
   $ git commit -am "Initial commit"
 </pre>